mesosphere/marathon/docs/docs/application-basics.md

 Applications are an integral concept in Marathon.
 Each application typically represents a long running service, of which there many be many instances running on multiple hosts.

-Let us start with a simple example of a deployment: an app that prints `Hello Marathon` to stdout and then sleeps for 5 sec, in an endless loop.
+Let us start with a simple example: an app that prints `Hello Marathon` to stdout and then sleeps for 5 sec, in an endless loop.
-You would use the following application resource (in JSON format) to describe the deployment:
+You would use the following application definition (in JSON format) to describe the application:

 ```json
 {